HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

+The amount of bytes downloaed, shows simialr increases to the number of requests.

 ### Dynamic Imports

 Dynamic `import()` offers a more flexible alternative to the traditional static import syntax, allowing it to be called from anywhere within a script, unlike static imports that are restricted to the top of a JavaScript file.

-This flexibility empowers developers to "split" JavaScript code into smaller, more manageable chunks that can be loaded on-demand.
 By deferring the loading of non-essential code until it's actually needed, dynamic imports can significantly enhance startup performance, reducing the initial load and boosting overall efficiency.

 {{ figure_markup(
   content="3.70%",